chandansaipavanpadala/binino/README.md

 ---

-## Installation & Setup
+## Installation and Setup

-### Prerequisites & Requirements
+### Prerequisites and Requirements

-For a complete breakdown of version requirements, library versions, frameworks, and microcontroller support, refer to the [Requirements, Versions, and Frameworks Guide](file:///p:/OneDrive - Amrita vishwa vidyapeetham/ASEB/Projects/binino/requirements.md).
+For a complete breakdown of version requirements, library versions, frameworks, and microcontroller support, refer to the [Requirements, Versions, and Frameworks Guide](requirements.md).

 To compile and execute the complete pipeline, your system must have:
 1. **Java Development Kit (JDK)**: OpenJDK 17 or OpenJDK 21 installed.
-2. **Ghidra**: Download and extract Ghidra 11.0+ from [ghidra-sre.org](https://ghidra-sre.org/).
+2. **Ghidra**: Download and extract Ghidra 11.0+ or 12.0+ (from the official Ghidra website).
 3. **Environment Variable**: Set `GHIDRA_HOME` pointing to your Ghidra installation path.

 ---